anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The discovery is done as specified in {{RFC8995}}.

 ### Pledge - Registrar - MASA Voucher Exchange

 The voucher exchange is performed as specified in {{RFC8995}}.

+### Pledge - Registrar - MASA Voucher Status Telemetry

+The voucher status telemetry is performed as specified in {{RFC8995, Section 5.7}}.

 ### Pledge - Registrar - RA/CA Certificate Enrollment